bokeh/bokeh/docs/bokeh/source/docs/dev_guide.rst

 writers, outreach experts, and much more.
 And we always love having new people help us make Bokeh a better tool for everyone!

-In this contributor guide, you will find all information you need to join the growing team of Bokeh contributors.
+In this contributor guide, you will find all of the information you need to join the growing team of Bokeh contributors.
 This includes information on how to :ref:`contribute to Bokeh's code and documentation <contributor_guide_start>`, :ref:`help out with community support <contributor_guide_community_support>`,